 An applicant must submit at least three, but no more than five, letters of recommendation within the VMCAS system.
 Some instutions will accept more than five to be submitted through the supplemental application process.
 However, different veterinary schools have varying requirements and recommendations as to how many letters an applicant should provide and from whom an applicant should request letters.
 Thus applicants should check the websites of individual veterinary schools, which can be found here, to determine the suggested procedure for recommendation submission.
 For example, NCSU-CVM requires-and prefers to receive-only three letters of recommendation per applicant.
 NCSU-CVM also highly recommends that two recommendations are written by veterinarians or PhD scientists, whereas the third can be from an academic advisor, employment supervisor, or other reference of the applicant’s choosing.
 When requesting a letter of recommendation, it is recommended to inquire whether the reference can provide a strong and favorable letter.

 VMCAS has a minimum requirement of 3 eLORs that you must acquire for your application.
 However, the requirements per school vary, and can be found here.
-Each school has specific requirements for who your eLORs must be from, but generally at least one of the eLORs should be from a veterinarian.
-An important tip is to make sure to ask individuals who know you well enough to write you a strong eLOR.
-It is also recommended to specifically ask for a “strong letter of recommendation” when inquiring if a professor/supervisor/mentor has the time and willingness to write one for you.
+Each school has specific requirements for who your eLORs must be from, but generally at least two of the eLORs should be from a veterinarian.
+It is recommended to specifically ask individuals who know you well for a “strong letter of recommendation” when inquiring if a professor/supervisor/mentor has the time and willingness to write one for you.

 The GRE, or Graduate Record Examination, is a standardized test created by Educational Testing Services, or ETS.
 It is an examination including verbal, quantitative, and analytical writing sections.
 All veterinary school applicants are required to take the exam as part of the application process; however, some veterinary schools will accept alternative exams, such as the MCAT, in lieu of the GRE.
 However, as this varies by institution, an applicant is required to consult the websites of each instution to confirm his or her testing schedule.
 For an overview of required tests and deadlines, please visit AAVMC.
 The GRE must be taken by October 1st of the year in which you apply in order to be included in your application.
 However, it is highly recommended that you take the exam prior to October 1st to ensure your scores are included, and VMCAS recommends that applicants take all required standardized tests prior to the fall of the application cycle to ensure all institutional test deadlines are met.
 GRE scores are valid for 5 years after the testing date.
 For more information on the GRE, or to register for the exam, please visit http://www.ets.org/gre/.
 If an applicant’s scores are not competitive, it is recommended that an applicant retake the GRE.
 To make sure an applicant’s scores are competitive please review the admissions data at AAVMC.
 However, re-taking the GRE can have different consequences based on different veterinary school’s policies.
 For example, some instutions accept only the highest overall score from a single testing date; others accept the highest section scores, such as from multiple testing dates; other schools will average all scores received.